cfpb/design-system/docs/pages/links.md

           </a></p>
       - variation_is_deprecated: false
         variation_name: Link with icon
-        variation_description: When used, an icon should appear after the text it represents.
-Each icon should be used exclusively and consistently for one action.
+        variation_description: Each icon should be used exclusively and consistently for one action.
 The color and font-size of an icon should be the same as the text it represents, including state changes.
 Icons should never be underlined.